SiliconLabsSoftware/matter_extension/slc/apps/template-app/wifi/README.md

 # Introduction

-This sample app demonstrates a minimal Matter platform implementation on Silicon Labs SiWx917 SoC devices.
+This sample app demonstrates a minimal Matter Template implementation on Silicon Labs SiWx917 SoC devices.
 It provides the essential Matter clusters required for commissioning, network management, and basic device operation over a WiFi network.
-This platform app serves as a foundation for building more complex Matter applications.
+This Template app serves as a foundation for building more complex Matter applications.

 For more information on running Matter applications and pre-requisites please refer to the online documentation for Matter available at docs.silabs.com.
 Follow the instructions for the desired Matter over Wi-Fi application.